garuda-linux/infrastructure-nix/docs/src/common.md

 as well as taking advantage of Systemd service management, e.g., by restarting crashed containers.
 This was not working reliably with our `docker-compose-runner` module, which simply started existing `docker-compose.yml` files.
+In case secrets are required, one needs to provide them via `.env` files and the `virtualisation.oci-containers.containers.environmentFiles` key.